Regainingly approximable numbers and sets: Complexity of Regainingly Approximable Sets

 \begin{theorem} There exists a regainingly approximable set that is Kummer complex. \end{theorem} We will use the following lemma in the proof. \begin{lem} For any c.e.~sets $X, Y \subseteq \IN$ there exists some $d \in \IN$ with

-for all $n \in \IN$. \end{lem} In the remainder of this section we write $U$ for the Turing machine $U_1$ that was used to define plain Kolmogorov complexity. \begin{proof} Let $f_X\colon\IN\to\IN$ and $f_Y\colon\IN\to\IN$ be computable enumerations (in the sense defined in Section~\ref{section:sets}) of $X$ and $Y$, respectively.
+for all $n \in \IN$. \end{lem} In the remainder of this section we write $U$ for the Turing machine $U_1$ that was used to define plain Kolmogorov complexity. \begin{proof}[Proof of Lemma~\ref{lemma:union-KolmogorovComplexity}] Let $f_X\colon\IN\to\IN$ and $f_Y\colon\IN\to\IN$ be computable enumerations (in the sense defined in Section~\ref{section:sets}) of $X$ and $Y$, respectively.
 Then $f_Z\colon\IN\to\IN$ defined by

 is a computable enumeration of $Z:=X\cup Y$.
 Define a computable function $g\colon \dom(g)\to\Sigma^*$ with $\dom(g)\subseteq\Sigma^*$ as follows for every $v\in\Sigma^*$: \begin{itemize} \item If $U(v)$ is defined and if there is a $t\in\IN$ such that